Event-Triggered Time-Varying Bayesian Optimization: Proof of Theorem and Corollary from Section

 Per definition of Algorithm~\ref{alg:algorithm}, we have that through the optimization of its UCB-type acquisition function $\mu_{\mathcal{D}_t}([\optvar_t^*]_t) + \sqrt{\beta_t}\sigma_{\mathcal{D}_t}([\optvar_t^*]_t) \leq\, \mu_{\mathcal{D}_t}(\optvar_t) + \sqrt{\beta_t}\sigma_{\mathcal{D}_t}(\optvar_t)$, and, therefore,

-What is left to bound is the model mismatch.
-First, let's consider the variance.
-Here, we use the bounds on the variance as in \citet[][Proof of Theorem 4.2 (R-GP-UCB)]{Bogunovic2016}\footnote{While working on this proof, we noticed a minor mistake in \citet[Theorem~4.2]{Bogunovic2016}.
+What is left to bound is the model mismatch.\footnote{We noticed a minor mistake in \citet[Theorem~4.2]{Bogunovic2016}.
 There, it should be $2\cdot T\psi_T(N,\epsilon)$ in Eq.~(17) as model differences in mean and variance have to be bounded twice as it is the case for the variance in our proof (\cf \citet[Proof of Theorem~4.2]{Bogunovic2016}, Eq.~(72)).
-This mistake does not weaken the significant contributions of \cite{Bogunovic2016}, but this information might be helpful for future work on R-GP-UCB.} using \citet[][Lemma~D.1.]{Bogunovic2016} with $|\mathcal{D}_t| < \bar{\stopT}$ (Lemma~\ref{lem:markov_bound} and the query location and measurement pair at time $t$ is part of the new dataset) as

-Note, that other bounds on the model mismatch are possible \eg using the fact that the output of the kernel function is bounded by one, but these approaches would loose the desirable explicit dependency of the bound on $\varepsilon$.
-Through this explicit dependency we can evaluate our algorithms performance for different $\varepsilon$.
-The same argument applies to the bound on model mismatch in the mean.
-To bound $\Delta_{\mathcal{D}_t}^{(\mu)}([\optvar_t^*]_t)$ in \eqref{eq:unbounded_regret} we again use \citet[Lemma~D.1.]{Bogunovic2016} with $\bar{\stopT}$ as
+There are no consequences from the missing constant but it might be helpful for future work to state it here explicitly.} For this, we slightly adjust the bounds from \citet[][Lemma~D.1.]{Bogunovic2016} to the setting where the block size can vary but is upper bounded by $\bar{N}$. \begin{lemma}[Adjusted from {\citet[Lemma~D.1.]{Bogunovic2016}}] Conditioned on the event in Lemma~\ref{lem:bounded_y}, we have for any block size $N \leq \bar{N}$ that the maximum model mismatch in the mean and variance between the time-varying GP model and the time-invariant GP model is a.s. bounded as